howlomogo/react-product-redux/README.md

-## A React App created for testing purposes - edited to use Redux
+## A project made for testing React and Redux

-#### Functionality
-* The app is a basic store with products
-* The abilty to add products to the cart
-* Change quanitys of items and remove items
-* Routing
-* Dropdown, input and checkbox filtering
-* More
+* Create a simple application using Redux